TIBCOSoftware/TIBCO-LABS/README.md

-# TIBCO-LABS
+# TIBCO Labs™
-TIBCO Labs Initiative, please visit our site via this URL: https://tibcosoftware.github.io/TIBCO-LABS/
+to see the full content of the Initiative, please [visit our Labs Site via this Link](https://tibcosoftware.github.io/TIBCO-LABS/)

 ![Logo](docs/docs/TIBCOLabs.png "Labs Logo")